 John 11:7-14 Then after this He said to the disciples, "Let us go to Judea again."
 8 The disciples said to Him, "Rabbi, lately the Jews sought to stone You, and are You going there again?"
 9 Jesus answered, "Are there not twelve hours in the day?
 If anyone walks in the day, he does not stumble, because he sees the light of this world.
 10 But if one walks in the night, he stumbles, because the light is not in him."
 11 These things He said, and after that He said to them, "Our friend Lazarus sleeps, but I go that I may wake him up."
 12 Then His disciples said, "Lord, if he sleeps he will get well."
 13 However, Jesus spoke of his death, but they thought that He was speaking about taking rest in sleep.
-14 Then Jesus said to them plainly, "Lazarus is dead.
+14 Then Jesus said to them plainly, "Lazarus is dead."

 Jesus' ministry at Bethabara was going very well.
 Many people believed in Him and it was safe for the disciples of Jesus.
 They were satisfied there.
-Out of blue, here comes the bad news from Bethany about Lazarus and Jesus tops it off by telling them that they are going to go there.
-Doesn't He know that there is a contract on His head dead or alive, but preferably very dead, in Jerusalem.
-Besides, the town of Bethany is only 1.3 miles away from Jerusalem.
+Out of the blue, here comes the bad news from Bethany about Lazarus and Jesus tops it off by telling them that they are going to go there.
+Jesus' disciples were thinking, "Maybe Jesus was out in the sun too much.
+Doesn't He know that there is a contract by the Pharisees from Jerusalem on His head - dead or alive, but preferably very dead?
+Besides, the town of Bethany is only a short distance from Jerusalem."
 They were cringing at the idea of going to Bethany.
-"Maybe Jesus was out in the sun too much," they thought.

 If I may explain v9 and 10 in a simpler way, we all have a time of life granted by God to accomplish what the Lord tells us to do.
-We cannot lengthen it with all the healthy foods and nutrition in the world.
+We cannot lengthen it with all the healthy organic foods and nutrition in the world.
 At the same time, nothing can shorten His schedule for our lives that are designated by Him.
 Live for His glory, not for yourself.